bifurcation/percy/README.md

 In order to get conferencing working (even without PERC), we would
 need:

-* STUN termination, which requires reading the SDP offer sent by a connecting endpoint toget the ICE `ufrag` and `pwd` attributes

 * DTLS termination, which requires synthesizing the SDP answer for the conference to set the `setup` and `fingerprint` attributes.